openmaptiles/openmaptiles-tools/README.md

 Where the `<script-name>` could be any of the scripts in the [bin/](./bin) directory, e.g. `generate-imposm3 openmaptiles.yaml`.

+##### Docker Volumes
+ - Mount your PBFs into the `/import` folder
+ - Mount your `mapping.yaml` into the `/mapping` folder
+ - If you want to use diff mode mount a persistent location to the `/cache` folder for later reuse

 #### Using without Docker

 ```bash